amgrubb/ReqSpotter/README.md

 ## To Run NFRLocator on your local machine: ##

-1. Download WordNetDictionary at https://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.gz for the direct file, or at https://wordnet.princeton.edu/download/current-version to download a different version from the website.
+1. Download WordNetDictionary [here](https://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.gz) for the direct file.
+If you need to fownload a different version, go to the [website](https://wordnet.princeton.edu/download/current-version).
 2. Open the NFRLocator directory of this repo on Eclipse as a project.
 3. Open the `GCController.java` file, located at `NFRLocator/srs/edu/ncsu/csc/nl`.
 4. Edit the run configurations to contain the following in the Arguments tab: